Multiple recurrence and popular differences for polynomial patterns in rings of integers: Introduction

 \begin{thm}[Hindman's Theorem \cite{hindman}, Theorem 3.1] Let $A$ be an IP set.
 If $A$ is finitely partitioned $A = \bigcup_{i=1}^r{C_i}$, then for some $i_0 \in \{1, \dots, r\}$, $C_{i_0}$ is an IP set. \end{thm}

 A set $E$ is $\text{IP}^*$ if $E \cap A \ne \es$ for every IP set $A$.
 It follows from Theorem \ref{thm: Hindman} that $\text{IP}^*$ sets have the filter property.
-From this point of view, the IP polynomial Szemer\'{e}di theorem is more satisfactory:\footnote{ For the linear pattern $p_i(n) = in$, Theorem \ref{thm: IP poly Sz} follows from \cite[Theorem A]{FK}.}
+From this point of view, the IP polynomial Szemer\'{e}di theorem is more satisfactory:

 \begin{thm}[\cite{bm}, Theorem 0.7] Let $p_1, \dots, p_k \in \Q[x]$ be integer-valued polynomials with zero constant term.
-Then for any ergodic invertible probability-measure-preserving system and any $A \in \B$, the set
+Then for any ergodic invertible probability measure-preserving system and any $A \in \B$, the set

 is $\text{IP}^*$. \end{thm}